eljanvier2/eljanvier2/README.md

 - 🌱 Right now, I'm learning **JS, VueJS and Flutter (Dart)**

-- 📫 Looking for a third comrad eager to collaborate on a Flutter project with [@Lebonvieuxgui](https://github.com/Lebonvieuxgui) and I.
+- 📫 Looking for a third comrad eager to collaborate on a Flutter project with [@Lebonvieuxgui](https://github.com/Lebonvieuxgui).

 </p>&nbsp;